jswijnands/Deep-Pathfinder/README.md

 ```

-To apply the Deep-Pathfinder algorithm on the last 45 minutes of ceilometer data in the supplied NetCDF file, run:
+To apply the Deep-Pathfinder algorithm using the last 45 minutes of ceilometer data in the supplied NetCDF file, run:

 ```
 python Deep-Pathfinder_inference.py